What is the Difference Between PAD and PVD?

 Peripheral Arterial Disease

 PAD develops when plaque, or fatty deposits, become trapped in your arteries and limit blood flow to your legs.

-Signs & Symptoms of PVD
+The Signs & Symptoms of PVD

-This makes it important to know your body and recognize (and track) any changes may be associated with PVD, including:
+This makes it important to know your body and recognize (and track) changes that may be associated with PVD, including:

 - Leg fatigue – Legs that get tired quickly

 - Cramping in your legs and feet, especially while lying in bed